The Marketing of the MinPres

 The island’s election campaign is on, and I understand the MinPres has an expert Colombia-based marketing company helping him with his public image.

-One of the recent highlight of their campaign strategy featured the MinPres live on Fakebook, riding the back of a Serlimar garbage trunk, picking up some tricks of the trade from a humble garbage collector.
+One of the recent highlights of their campaign strategy featured the MinPres live on Fakebook, riding the back of a Serlimar garbage truck, picking up some tricks of the trade from a humble garbage collector.
 It looked staged, because it was.

 Then a few days ago, the MinPres was featured dressed in glaring safari green, in a jungle in Colombia, looking through a pair of impressive bird watching binoculars, as he participated in some bird festival in Perreira.
 We still have to see him do something for our local birds.